nodejs/node/doc/api/http2.md

     **Default:** `100`.
   * `settings` {HTTP/2 Settings Object} The initial settings to send to the remote peer upon connection.
+  * `remoteCustomSettings` {Array} The array of integer values determines the settings types, which are included in the `CustomSettings`-property of the received remoteSettings.
+Please see the `CustomSettings`-property of the `Http2Settings` object for more information, on the allowed setting types.
   * `Http1IncomingMessage` {http.IncomingMessage} Specifies the
     `IncomingMessage` class to used for HTTP/1 fallback.
 Useful for extending the original `http.IncomingMessage`. **Default:** `http.IncomingMessage`.